Samsung Galaxy S23 Plus vs. iPhone 14 Pro: Which should you buy?

 Otherwise, Apple has the clear edge for display tech and gives consumers more flexibility in sizing, though the Samsung Galaxy S23 exists as a more affordable 6.1-inch option.
 But when we strictly compare the Galaxy S23+ and iPhone 14 Pro, Samsung's phone does have a couple of design upsides.

 Despite its much smaller display, the iPhone 14 Pro is a quarter-millimeter thicker and weighs 10g (0.35oz) more than the Galaxy S23+.
 Samsung's phone is much wider, of course, which still means Apple's is easier to hold unless you choose the Max.
-But the iPhone 14 Pro is certainly boxier, despite the fact that the Galaxy S23+ mirrors the traditional iPhone look with its flat glass back and flat, angular edges.
+But the iPhone 14 Pro is certainly boxier, even though the Galaxy S23+ mirrors the traditional iPhone look with its flat glass back and flat, angular edges.

 Another significant upside to the Galaxy S23 series, in general, is its Gorilla Glass Victus 2 support, which is significantly more resistant to cracks and scratches than before.
 While we don't have many direct comparisons between Victus 2 and the older Ceramic Shield standard, this PhoneBuff drop test shows the S23 series coming out on top for durability.